 A nurse is preparing to teach about erythropoietin.
 Which information

 should the nurse include?
 Erythropoietin is produced in the:

 While planning care for a newborn, the pediatric nurse recalls the main

 site of hematopoiesis in the fetus is the:

 A 68-year-old female is admitted to the emergency department with a diagnosis of polycythemia vera (PV).
 A nurse realizes the patient's symptoms are mainly the result of:

 increased blood viscosity

 A 35-year-old male with hyperthyroidism begins treatment to decrease thyroid activity.
-Which of the following could result secondary to the treatment?
+A nurse monitors for which of the following conditions that could result secondary to the treatment?

-A 35-year-old female is diagnosed with lymphadenopathy.
-The most likely finding leading to this diagnosis is:
+42. A 35-year-old female is diagnosed with lymphadenopathy.
+Which assessment finding will help confirm this diagnosis?

 enlarged lymph nodes